Cultural Resources Overview

 Additional consulting parties include, but are not limited to, local governments, applicants for federal funds permits or licenses, and individuals and organizations with a demonstrated legal or economic interest in, or concern about historic properties that may be affected by the undertaking.
 The agency also has an obligation to inform and involve the public.
 Transportation agencies are generally involved in the Section 106 process as applicants for federal funds, permits, or approvals.
 Even though the FHWA may formally delegate their day-to-day Section 106 compliance activities to the transportation and other agencies, the latter is still considered a consulting party under the Section 106 process.

-The Basic Steps in the Section 106 Process
+The Four Steps of the Section 106 Process

 Flexibility in the Section 106 Process